A heavenly halo Kindles round thy brow;

 And love to love makes answer o’er the

--Stanza from Sarah Helen Whitman’s “To The Angel Of Death”
+-Stanza from Whitman’s “To The Angel Of Death”

-Today (June 27, 2019) marks the 141st anniversary of the death of Sarah Helen Whitman.
-Every year, I pay tribute to our Providence Poetess at her grave in the North Burial Ground.
-I put together a little wild bouquet (with the exception of some dried wheat I had in the house) to leave at her tablet.
-I spent the late morning and majority of the afternoon reading some of her poetry from my 1879 first edition of her works.
-The edition was compiled by her literary executor, Mrs. Dailey, at Helen’s request to be published after her death.
-I left her grave with a final reading of her poem, “To The Angel Of Death,” the same poem that was read at the closing of her funeral service in 1878.
+June 27, 2019 marks the 141st anniversary of the death of Sarah Helen Whitman.
+Every year for the last few years now, I make an effort to pay tribute to the poetess at her grave in the North Burial Ground.
+This year, I put together a little wild bouquet (with the exception of some dried wheat I had in the house) to leave at her “suitable tablet.”
+I spent the late morning well into the afternoon reading some of her poetry from my 1879 first edition of her works.
+The edition was compiled by her literary executor, Mrs. Dailey, at Whitman’s request to be published after her death.
+I left her grave after reading “To The Angel Of Death,” the very poem that was read at the closing of her funeral service in 1878.